ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 Plots an MDS of data and SOM neurons (dim1 and dim2 are dimensions of the SOM).
 Neurons are red and datapoints are black.

 ---

+conc_features(features), return(conc_features)

+Concatenates the features together so they form a single array for use in an MDS.

+---